Difference Between JSP and PHP

 - Thus, JSPs are very flexible when it comes to performing logical flows.
 Using JSP, a developer can collect input from users through web page forms, present records from a database, and create a page dynamically.
 JSP tags can be used for a variety of purposes, ranging from retrieving information from a database or registering user preferences to accessing JavaBeans components.
 JSPs also provide functionality like sharing information between requests, pages, etc. JSPs are always compiled before they are processed by the server, which includes various phases like translation and compilation.

 - PHP started its journey as a small open source project which has eventually evolved over the years.
 It can be efficiently utilized to manage dynamic content, session tracking, and building e-commerce websites.
 There are lots of popular databases, which can be integrated efficiently with PHP code.
 Its code is usually processed by a PHP interpreter, which is implemented as a module in the webserver.

 - The web server combines the results of interpreted and executed PHP code, which could be of any type, including images.
 PHP is smugly zippy in its execution.
 Its execution works even smoother when compiled as an Apache module on the Unix side.
 PHP also supports a considerable number of major protocols such as POP3, IMAP, and LDAP.

 - Added support for Java and distributed object architectures makes multiple tier development a reality for the first time in the PHP ecosystem.
 PHP includes lots of free and open-source libraries in its source distribution.
 It’s basically an internet-aware system with built-in modules for accessing FTP servers and many database servers.
-There are various functions familiar to C programmers, like in “stdio” family, are available in standard PHP builds.
+There are various functions familiar to C programmers, like in the “stdio” family, which are available in standard PHP builds.

 Head To Head Comparison Between JSP and PHP (Infographics)